 Click to learn more : 👉 Strengthen your pet's IMMUNE SYSTEM with our Natural Remedies 🐶🐱

 What are the symptoms of COVID-19 in animals?

 As mentioned above, the tiger in New York with COVID-19 had respiratory symptoms.

 Some pets who have had this coronavirus have shown no clinical symptoms.

 The cases are still too sporadic and the studies too early to draw conclusions.
 It is therefore difficult to answer this question at the moment.

 How does coronavirus manifest in humans?

-The new 2019-nCoV coronavirus strain can severely affect some people and cause their death.
+The new strain of coronavirus, COVID-19, can severely affect some people and cause their death.
 This new coronavirus causes damage to the respiratory system and has the following symptoms:

 - Shortness of breath